 - A little while ago, Amazon introduced dynamic bidding.
 Since your goal is to create the maximum amount of sales (no matter the cost), you should turn off dynamic bidding and stay with fixed bids.

-- Add Product/ASIN targeting to your PPC strategy.
+- Add Amazon Product Targeting to your PPC strategy.
 Attaching a PPC ad to one of your more successful product listings serves two purposes: (1) you can catch the eye of customers who are already interested in one of your products and potentially upsell them, and (2) if the targeted product already has a bunch of good reviews it might serve as social proof for the new product you are advertising.

 You initial PPC efforts should be quite aggressive.
 They are the key to your launch and allow your product to be found by potential customers.
 Just make sure your campaigns are continuously optimized and cared for to avoid unnecessary dollars spend.